NEET College Predictor

 Check your expected admission chances in MD/MS/Diploma courses based on your NEET PG Score

-The National Board of Examinations (NBE) has released the NEET PG exam pattern on its information brochure.
-The information bulletin for NEET PG paper pattern is provided at nbe.edu.in.
-As per the NEET PG 2025 exam pattern, there will be a sectional timing for each particular section.
-By examining the NEET PG pattern students can know the structure, number of questions, marking scheme, duration, and other details.
+The National Board of Examinations (NBE) sets the NEET PG exam pattern.
+The detailed NEET PG exam pattern 2026 will be released in the information bulletin, available at natboard.edu.in.
+As per the NEET PG 2026 exam pattern, there will be a sectional timing for each particular section.
+By examining the NEET PG pattern 2026 students can know the structure, number of questions, marking scheme, duration, and other details.

 This Story also Contains

 As per the NEET PG new pattern pattern, a total of 200 multiple-choice questions are asked in the NEET PG exam.
-There is an equal sectional timing for each section in NEET PG.
-As per the NEET PG marks distribution, the total NEET PG marks are 800 marks.
+There is an equal sectional timing for each section in NEET PG 2026.
+As per the NEET PG marks distribution, the total marks are 800 marks.
 For every correct answer, four marks are awarded while one mark is deducted for every wrong attempt.
 No marks are awarded for any unattempted or reviewed question.
-Get more details on the NEET PG exam pattern and other important details from the article below.
+Get more details on the NEET PG exam pattern 2026 and other important details from the article below.

 Particulars | Details |